meyermanagement/mega-history/README.md

 # Mega History App

-An Advanced History Tracking app to address the limitations of current Salesforce history tracking limitations.
-Seemlessly combines out of the box history tracking plus additional history of any field with the ability to tracking create/delete/undelete events of child objects and the ability to see history tracking of records across multiple objects.
-Import your own history tracking as well.
+An advanced, multi-functional Record and Field History Tracking app that addresses the limitations of current Salesforce history tracking and record event monitoring/auditing.
+Seemlessly combines out of the box field history tracking with custom field history and the ability to track create/delete/undelete events of child objects across multiple parent records.
+Additional features include the ability to import your own history records, track objects that can't normally be history tracked(ie. AccountTeamMember, OpportunityContactRole), prioritize visibility of certain fields, see history timeline of child records, create/edit/delete custom history records, completely deployable configuration for CI/CD processes, and a user-freindly/guided configuration tool.

 ## Features